korfuri/intro_to_asymmetric_crypto/intro_to_crypto.md

 -> # Signing <-
 ========================

-Fortunately, we can use any asymmetric algorithm for signing.
+Fortunately, we can use an asymmetric algorithm for signing.

 1. Generate a second public/private key pair.
 2. Share the _private_ part, keep the _public_ part.